tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/投递与消费/Kafka 协议消费_intl_en.md

 a1.sinks = sink_local
 a1.channels = channel1

-# Configure the source
+#Configure the source
 a1.sources.source_kafka.type = org.apache.flume.source.kafka.KafkaSource
 a1.sources.source_kafka.batchSize = 10
 a1.sources.source_kafka.batchDurationMillis = 200000
 # Service address + port (9096 for the public network and 9095 for the private network).
 In this example, consumption is performed over the private network.
 Enter this field accordingly.
-a1.sources.source_kafka.kafka.bootstrap.servers = ${region}-producer.cls.tencentyun.com:9095
+a1.sources.source_kafka.kafka.bootstrap.servers = $kafkaconsumer-${region}.cls.tencentyun.com:9095
-# Consumption topic in the format of `out+log topic ID`, such as `out-633a268c-XXXX-4a4c-XXXX-7a9a1a7baXXXX`.
+#Topic name provided in the CLS console for consumption over Kafka, which can be copied in the console, such as `XXXXXX-633a268c-XXXX-4a4c-XXXX-7a9a1a7baXXXX`.
-a1.sources.source_kafka.kafka.topics = ${out-TopicID}
+a1.sources.source_kafka.kafka.topics = Your consumption topic
-a1.sources.source_kafka.kafka.consumer.group.id = YourConsumerGroup
+#Replace it with the name of your consumer group
-a1.sources.source_kafka.kafka.consumer.auto.offset.reset = earliest
+a1.sources.source_kafka.kafka.consumer.group.id = The name of your consumer group a1.sources.source_kafka.kafka.consumer.auto.offset.reset = earliest
 a1.sources.source_kafka.kafka.consumer.security.protocol = SASL_PLAINTEXT
 a1.sources.source_kafka.kafka.consumer.sasl.mechanism = PLAIN
 # The username is the logset ID, such as `ca5cXXXXdd2e-4ac0af12-92d4b677d2c6`.
-# The password is a string of your `SecretId#SecretKey`, such as `AKIDWrwkHYYHjvqhz1mHVS8YhXXXX#XXXXuXtymIXT0Lac`.
+#The password is a string of your `SecretId#SecretKey`, such as `AKIDWrwkHYYHjvqhz1mHVS8YhXXXX#XXXXuXtymIXT0Lac`.
 Note that `#` is required.
+We recommend that you use a sub-account key and follow the principle of least privilege when authorizing a sub-account, that is, configure the minimum permission for `action` and `resource` in the access policy of the sub-account.
+Be sure not to omit the `;` at the end of the `jaas.config`; otherwise, an error will be reported.
 a1.sources.source_kafka.kafka.consumer.sasl.jaas.config = org.apache.kafka.common.security.plain.PlainLoginModule required username="${logsetID}"
 password="${SecretId}#${SecretKey}";